qychen2001/qychen2001.github.io/_pages/about.md

 - *2024.05*, Outstanding Graduates (Undergraduate)
 - *2023.11*, Principal’s Scholarship (Undergraduate) (ONLY 10 people in the whole school each year)
-- *2021.11*, National First Prize in the China Undergraduate Mathematical Contest in Model (CUMCM)
+- *2021.11*, China Undergraduate Mathematical Contest in Model (CUMCM), First Prize
+- *2019.11*, The 19th Awarding Program For Future Scientists (The largest pre-college scientific research event in China), Second Prize

 # 📖 Educations